Antelope Canyon Arizona, USA Travel Guide

 Fewest crowds.
 Easier tour booking.
 Soft, diffused light without harsh shadows.

 Cold temperatures.
-No direct light beams in Upper Antelope Canyon.
-Less daylight.
+No direct light beams in Upper A Famous slot canyon in arizona.
+Shorter daylight hours.

-For international visitors, a valid passport with whatever U.S. Visa or approved ESTA authorization.
+For international visitors, a valid passport with any U.S. Visa or approved ESTA authorization.
 For U.S. Citizens, a valid government-issued photo identification.
-Your passport must be valid for at a minimum of six months past your intended stay.
-Have proof of a flight out and be ready to show evidence of sufficient funds.
+Your passport's validity must be for at a minimum of six months past your intended stay.
+Have proof of onward/return travel and be prepared to show evidence of sufficient funds.

-Access to Antelope Canyon is strictly limited to guided tours led by authorized Navajo Nation tour companies.
+Access to Antelope Canyon is strictly limited to guided tours headed by authorized Navajo Nation tour operators.
 Independent entry is prohibited.

 Many operators have discontinued specialized "photography tours" that allowed tripods.
 Confirm rules regarding professional gear before booking.

-Citizens of Visa Waiver Program countries must obtain an approved Electronic System for Travel Authorization (ESTA) before traveling via IVisa or VisaHQ.
+Citizens of An entry permit Waiver Program countries must obtain an approved Electronic System for Travel Authorization (ESTA) prior to travel via IVisa or VisaHQ.

 Citizens of non-VWP countries need a B-2 non-immigrant tourist visa.
 This typically involves an application form (DS-160) and an interview at an U.S. Embassy or consulate.

 Upon arrival at an U.S. Airport, you will go through U.S. Customs and Border Protection (CBP).
-An officer will review your documents and ask about your objective of the visit.
+An officer will review your documents and ask about your visit purpose.

 Costs vary significantly based on your travel style and the time of year.

 The official currency is the United States Dollar (USD, $).
 Credit cards (Visa, MasterCard, American Express, Discover) are widely accepted.
-It is recommended to carry some U.S. Cash for smaller purchases and tips.
-Atms are in Page.
+It is recommended to bring some U.S. Cash for smaller purchases and tips.
+Atms are located in Page.

 Tipping is customary in the U.S.